gitRalle/CLI/README.md

     }
 Here the keyword property of the class, which adds a prefix to the keyword properties of any annotated methods, is explicitly set to "sample".

-    @Controller
-    public class SampleController
-    {
-    }
-Here the keyword property of the class is implicitly set to "sample".

     @Controller(ignoreKeyword = true)
     public class SampleController